kadirahq/fast-render/README.md

 Related Issue & Discussion: <https://github.com/meteorhacks/fast-render/issues/80>

+### No data is injected when using "AppCache" package

+Currently FastRender does not support simultaneous usage with [appcache package](https://atmospherejs.com/meteor/appcache)

 ## Debugging

 Sometimes, you need to test whether Fast Render is working or not.
 You can do this using the built-in debugger.
 The debugger works on the client and is safe to run it on a deployed app.
 It has a few useful features: